 Why do my daydreams torment me with similar images of a “planet of screams”: this desolate Earth?
 Can’t we achieve something preferable?

-In 1081, Hiei monks burned down the monastery at Miidera.
+In 1081, Japanese Hiei monks burned down the monastery at Miidera.
 In 1113, 20,000 armed monks attacked Enryajuji.
 In 1165, Hiei monks burned the Hosso fortress in Kyoto.
 In 1193, Zen was prohibited in Japan.
-The Japanese stopped two Mongol invasions on the landing beach, with a lot of help from kamikaze (Divine Wind) typhoons.
+The Japanese stopped two Mongol invasions on the landing beach, the second one with a lot of help from a kamikaze (Divine Wind) typhoon.
 Thereafter, the Japanese fought civil wars among themselves for centuries.
 Internally pacified and stripped of firearms by force, they launched the first of a vicious series of futile invasions of Korea.
-The Japanese drew inspiration for their Neo-Confucian religion, from books ransacked from Korea’s libraries.
+The Japanese drew inspiration for their Neo-Confucian religion from books they’d ransacked from Korea’s libraries.
 In 1275, a major library was founded in Kanazawa (part of Yokohama), with the intention of collecting every book ever written in Chinese and Japanese.
 Though diminished, it still exists.

 The Mongols invaded Java by sea and burned its capital, Kediri or Daha, in 1293.
 Shortly thereafter, the Javanese expelled the Mongols.
+Local disease helped, no doubt, the way it helped the Haitians annihilate French invaders later on.
 The Mamelukes destroyed Sis, Adana, Tarsus and Lajazzo in 1275.
 Alexandria was flooded once again in 1303 by a monstrous tidal ware.

 Fourth Crusade fanatics sacked Zara in 1202 and Thessalonica in 1204.
 These so-called crusaders destroyed every city and massacred everyone they encountered: Christian and otherwise, armed and otherwise, resisting and otherwise.
-Then they were massacred like a pack of rabid dogs by the first real army the Muslims sent against them.
+Then they were massacred like rabid dogs by the first real army the Muslims sent against them.

 In the 1200s, the Almohad Berbers – raging Muslim fundamentalists from Morocco – re-re-invaded Spain.
 Their Almoravid predecessors had already wrested Spain from Visigoth hegemons in 711.
 Resurgent Spanish Christians took advantage of this inter-Muslim strife to snuff out the most advanced society of the Middle Ages: the Islamic colonies of al-Andalus (Andalusia).
 Grenada, the last Muslim stronghold in Spain, fell to the Christians in 1492.
 The Pope authorized the Spanish Inquisition in 1238.
 Cardinal Jimenez, the Grand Inquisitor who succeeded blood-spattered Torquemada, had 24,000 books burned in Grenada.
 From then on, Spanish conquerors would do their worst to snuff out each new civilization they encountered.

 In Central America, the Bishop of Yucatan, Diego de Landa patiently studied the literature of the Maya.
 Their records dated back to August 12, 3113 BCE.
 They had predicted that this world cycle would end on the winter solstice of December 21, 2012.
-If something significant ended on that date, no-one noticed – unless this ending proves to take place in slow motion.
+If something significant ended on that date, no-one noticed — unless this ending proves to unfold ever the next few decades of decay.

 After all, life is like a Russian comedy: “Everybody dies.”

 Bishop De Landa patiently had natives teach him High Mayan.
 Eventually, he earned the grudging respect of the region’s elders, shamans and priests.
 They reverently brought him their last surviving texts for safekeeping.
 Once he believed he had captured the entire collection, he had everything burned.
-He substituted his own Relación de las Cosas de Yucatán.
+His substitute was his own Relación de las Cosas de Yucatán.

 Of thousands of Maya texts, only a few survive today.
 Those survivors include the Dresden Codex, the Paris Codex (including the Popol Vuh and the Rabinal Achi), the Madrid Codex and a handful more.
 The Aztecs, their vassals and enemies (including the inhabitants of the 2000-year-old Zapotek city of Monte Alban) suffered a similar fate.
 So did the feuding Incas and their vassals in the Andes.
 So did every Native nation in South and Central America.
 None survived except as miserable remnants.
 Many were completely exterminated.